-(If not applicable delete the remaining

-subparagraphs of this paragraph) (a) Optional Redemption Date(s): [] (b) Optional Redemption Amount(s) of each Note: [] per Calculation Amount 19.
-Change of Control Put Option: [Applicable/Not Applicable] (If not applicable delete the remaining subparagraphs of this paragraph) (a) Change of Control Redemption Amount of each Note: [] per Calculation Amount together with (or, where purchased, together with an amount equal to) accrued interest per Calculation Amount to but excluding the Change of Control Redemption Date (Put) 20.
-Final Redemption Amount of each Note: [] per Calculation Amount 21.
-Early Redemption Amount of each Note payable on redemption for taxation reasons or on event of default: [] per Calculation Amount
+(i) Minimum Redemption Amount: n [ ] per Calculation Amount (ii) Minimum Redemption Amount: n [ ] per Calculation Amount 17.
+Issuer N faturity Par Call: [Applicable/Not Applicable] Notice J period: [ ] 18.
+Investor Put: [Applicable/Not Applicable] (If not applicable delete the remaining subparagraphs of this paragraph) (a) Optional Redemption Date(s): [ ] (b) Optional Redemption Amount( of each Note: ) [ ] per Calculation Amount 19.
+Change of Control Put Option: [Applicable/Not Applicable] (If not applicable delete the remaining subparagraphs of this paragraph) (a) Change of Control Redemptic Amount of each Note: n [ ] per Calculation Amount together with (or, where purchased, together with an amount equal to) accrued interest per Calculation Amount to but excluding the Change of Control Redemption Date (Put) 20.
+Final R edemption Amount of each Note [ ] per Calculation Amount 21. payable edemption Amount of each No on redemption for taxatic or on event of default: